QixxGrows/TimeLapse/README.md

 The photos will be created in **/home/USERNAME/TimeLapse/photos/** There will be a new folder for each day (eg. **/home/USERNAME/TimeLapse/photos/day1/photo0001.jpg**)

 The videos will be created in **/home/USERNAME/TimeLapse/photos/** There will be individual files (eg. **/home/USERNAME/TimeLapse/photos/day1.mp4**)

+The script **/home/USERNAME/TimeLapse/photos/combine.sh** will combine all videos (in chronological order) found in **/home/USERNAME/TimeLapse/photos/**

+So if you want certain videos to be excluded, move them into a temporary folder.
+Alternatively:
+1. Comment out the last line of the script (# ffmpeg...)
+2. Run the script.
+This will create a file "vidlist.txt"
+3. Open this file and delete the lines of the videos that you do not want to include
+4. Open **combine.sh** again, copy the last line into your clipboard (the one you commented out in step 1)
+5. Exit to terminal
+6. Paste clipboard and run (make sure that the # is not in the line)
+7. This will then use your modified "vidlist.txt" to create the video.
+You can also play around with the order of the individual videos if you like.
+But that doesn't really make sense.